An allowance can teach kids valuable money management skills. But you may wonder how to get started. This guide can help.

-Unlike just about any other skill we teach our kids, knowing how to manage money could literally make or break our children’s adulthood.
+Unlike any other skill we teach our kids, knowing how to manage money could literally make or break their adulthood.

-I’ve met financially-insecure people who make six-figure salaries and people with modest incomes who are debt-free and have a healthy nest egg.
+I’ve met financially-insecure people who make six-figure salaries.
+And I’ve also met people with modest incomes who are debt-free and have a healthy nest egg.

-The difference is these people’s ability to set a budget, avoid debt, save for a future goal, and other money basics.
+The difference is these people’s ability to set a budget, avoid debt, save for a goal, and understand other money basics.

-Fortunately, there’s a simple tool that can give our kids the hands-on learning experience they need to start to become financially-savvy: an allowance.
+Fortunately, there’s a simple tool that can give our kids the hands-on learning experience they need: an allowance.

 How to set up a kids allowance – the RIGHT way

-Experts agree that giving kids an allowance can teach them a number of skills that will serve them well in adulthood — but only if the allowance is set up correctly with the right expectations and parameters.
+Experts agree that giving kids an allowance can teach them a number of skills that will serve them well in adulthood.
+But only if the allowance has the right expectations and parameters.